smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 This field defines the properties of the app services that this application is allowed to publish.
 Each key within this object corresponds to an app service type (ex.
 "MEDIA").

-#### service_names

-Defines a list of potential service names that an app can publish with this service type.
-If the `serviceName` field in the app's `PublishAppService.appServiceManifest` does not match one of the values in this list, the message will be rejected.
-If omitted, no restrictions will be applied to the `serviceName` parameter.
+* `service_names` - Defines a list of potential service names that an app can publish with this service type.
+    * If the `serviceName` field in the app's `PublishAppService.appServiceManifest` does not match one of the values in this list, the message will be rejected.

-#### handled_rpcs
+    * If omitted, no restrictions will be applied to the `serviceName` parameter.

-This field defines a list of permissions for RPCs that an app service could intercept via the [RPC passing](https://smartdevicelink.com/en/guides/core/app-service-provider-guide/#rpc-passing) feature.
-If the handledRPCs field in the app's `PublishAppService.appServiceManifest` includes a function ID that is not in this list, the message will be rejected.
-This field is mandatory, but can be empty.
+* `handled_rpcs` - This field defines a list of permissions for RPCs that an app service could intercept via the [RPC passing](https://smartdevicelink.com/en/guides/core/app-service-provider-guide/#rpc-passing) feature.
+    * If the `handledRPCs` field in the app's `PublishAppService.appServiceManifest` includes a function ID that is not in this list, the message will be rejected.

-##### function_id
+    * This field is mandatory, but can be empty.
+    * Subfields:

-The [function ID](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/interfaces/MOBILE_API.xml) of the potential handled RPC.
+        * `function_id` - The [function ID](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/interfaces/MOBILE_API.xml) of the potential handled RPC.
 Can be a function ID which was introduced after Core's local RPC spec version.

 ### allow_unknown_rpc_passthrough